Crafting a narrative for a video game is an intensive, collaborative process, and there are more considerations to be made that you may think.

-To save you finding out the hard way, our Story for Video Games Course Leader Caroline Marchal has put together some ‘dos’ and ‘don’ts’ that any video game writer would do well to bear in mind when developing story ideas.
+To save you finding out the hard way, I’ve put together some ‘dos’ and ‘don’ts’ that any video game writer would do well to bear in mind when developing story ideas.

 1 – Sit with the team